 Women’s Studies programs are offered at all of the Claremont Colleges.
 Pitzer College offers a concentration in Gender and Feminist Studies; Pomona College offers a major in Gender & Women’s Studies with the option to be linked with another program or discipline; and Scripps College offers a major in Gender and Women’s Studies, either through a disciplinary or interdisciplinary track.
 Additionally, Claremont McKenna College offers a Gender Studies Sequence, and a minor is available at Pomona College, Scripps College and Harvey Mudd College.
 Additionally, Claremont Graduate University offers a Ph.D. in Women’s Studies in Religion and an M.A. in Applied Women’s Studies.

-Besides supporting a broad Women’s Studies curriculum, Intercollegiate Women’s Studies also sponsors lectures, student events, conferences and faculty seminars; publishes a semi-annual newsletter and a brochure of each semester’s courses; and maintains a library of Women’s Studies books, magazines, videos and information about Women’s Studies programs, internships and financial aid.
-The program operates out of the Intercollegiate Women’s Studies Teaching and Research Center located in Vita Nova Hall on the Scripps College campus.
+Besides supporting a broad Women’s Studies curriculum, Intercollegiate Feminist Center also sponsors lectures, student events, conferences and faculty seminars; publishes a semi-annual newsletter and a brochure of each semester’s courses; and maintains a library of Women’s Studies books, magazines, videos and information about Women’s Studies programs, internships and financial aid.
+The program operates out of the Intercollegiate Feminist Center for Teaching, Research and Engagement located in Vita Nova Hall on the Scripps College campus.
 This Center houses the library and is used by faculty and students.